 When planning, I wasn’t so sure if kids are good to bring to the cliffs.
 Thankfully, the answer is yes!
-Of course, you never want to leave them unattended as there can be dangers, but it was well protected.
+Of course, you never want to leave them unattended, as there can be dangers, but I felt it was overall safe with kids (as long as I was always with them).

-We landed in Ireland, spent the night and then spent the entire next day getting to these cliffs.
-We showed up right at sunset and it was glorious.
+We landed in Ireland, spent the night, and then spent the entire next day getting to these cliffs.
+We showed up right at sunset, and it was glorious.
 Not only was it a golden hour, but all the other tourists had left for the day.
 We had the place entirely to ourselves.
 This did mean we missed dinner as all the restaurants close early, but it was well worth the sacrifice.
+Who doesn’t love the occasional convenience store dinner, right?!

 Disclaimer: This post may contain affiliate links.
 Opinions shared are my own, and I only endorse products I support.
 By clicking on any of the links below, I may get a small commission if you purchase at absolutely no additional charge to you.
 I appreciate your support.

 Apart from being beautiful, there are many reasons why you should visit the Cliffs of Moher with kids in Ireland.
-For starters, many artists, painters and writers have been inspired by these cliffs, even movies like one scene from Harry Potter and the Half Blood Prince was once filmed here!
+For starters, many artists, painters, and writers have been inspired by these cliffs.
+Even movies, such as the scene from Harry Potter and the Half-Blood Prince, were once filmed here.

 Also, it’s probably one of Ireland’s most iconic natural attractions!
-Not just because of its beauty, but also because it’s part of the UNESCO Global Geopark as this area has significant geological and ecological importance.
+Not just because of its beauty, but also because it’s part of the UNESCO Global Geopark, as this area has significant geological and ecological importance.
 Why?
-The cliffs seemed to have been formed about 350 million years ago!
+The cliffs appear to have been formed approximately 350 million years ago.
 It’s home to many bird species and plants while showcasing six thousand years of human history.

 If you are movie fans like us (Harry Potter fans) you will probably have a very fun visit.
-Overall, the Cliffs of Moher are fun, family-friendly and suitable for kids older than six years old.
+Overall, the Cliffs of Moher are fun, family-friendly, and suitable for kids older than five or six years old, depnding on the child (or in a carrier to keep them super safe with you).
 Just keep in mind that some paths can be a bit dangerous for your kids, and make sure to always keep them close.
 I never let the kids roam more than about five feet from me to be safe, and I’d recommend the same.

 In general, the best times to visit the Cliffs of Moher with kids are the shoulder seasons (think spring and fall), but this can be tricky with school breaks.
-If you’re able to also visit when it’s not peak season, take advantage of that!
+If you’re able to visit when it’s not peak season, take advantage of that!
+We went in May, which was lovely.
 However, let’s break down the perks of each season.

-Opening hours vary depending on the season and how much daylight there is.
-So, it goes like this:
+Opening hours vary depending on the season and the amount of daylight available.

-And now let’s talk about pricing.
-They offer different options depending on age, but they also offer a package for families of four (two kids and two adults).
-You can buy in person, with a higher price, or book your tickets online.
-These are the online costs:
+Different ticket options are available depending on age, and they also offer a package for families of four (two kids and two adults).
+You can buy in person, at a higher price, or book your tickets online.
+Online costs:

 *Keep in mind that you can only book four kids under the age of 12 per adult.